-The Board requests comments on whether the 2011 amendments to 35 Ill.
+The Board requested comments on whether the 2011 amendments to 35 Ill.
 Adm.
 Code 722.181 fully addresses USEPA suggestion on the "or" missing from this provision.
+The Board received no comments in this regard.

 Section 722.185(g)-Improper Substitution of State Citations for Federal Citations